Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Goal Signals

 It is possible for agents to collect observations that will be treated as "goal signals".
-A goal signal is used to condition the policy of the Agent, meaning that if the goal changes, the policy (i.e. the mapping from observations to actions) will change as well.
+A goal signal is used to condition the policy of the agent, meaning that if the goal changes, the policy (i.e. the mapping from observations to actions) will change as well.
 Note that this is true for any observation since all observations influence the policy of the Agent to